tytydraco/yessleep/out/The_Thing_Has_Been_Watching_Me_For_Years__And_Every_Day_It_Inches_Closer_Part_1.md

 I've only been thinking about that dog, too scared to look out any windows or, of course, go to the bathroom.

 I've been gaining a stern suspicion that the dog isn't even human, but I'm still unsure.

 I'm too scared, however, to find out what'll happen once it fully reaches me.
 So thus, I'm making this cry for help. hoping anybody here gives me any suggestions, or even better, *has* dealt with something like this before.

 Meanwhile, I'm gonna try to research this thing and see if I find anything.

 Thank you,

 Sabrina.

-&#x200B;

-\--

-PART 2: TBA